graphql-nexus/nexus-prisma/README.md

 - Versions of `nexus-prisma` package prior to `0.20` were a completely different version of the API, and had also become deprecated at one point to migrate to `nexus-plugin-prisma` when Nexus Framework was being worked on.
 All of that is history.

 - If you are using `prisma@=<2.17.x` then you must use the Nexus Prisma Prisma generator name of `nexus_prisma` instead of `nexus-prisma`.
 This is because prior to `prisma@2.18.x` there was a hardcode check for `nexus-prisma` that would fail with an error message about a now-old migration.

+## Supported Versions Of Node & Prisma

+We only officially support what we test.

+We test Node versions that are `Active LTS` and `Current`.
+For which versions of Node that equals you can refer to our tests or look here: https://nodejs.org/en/about/releases.

+We test Prisma versions `2.25`.
+More Prisma versions are planned to be tested, refer to [#69](https://github.com/prisma/nexus-prisma/issues/69).

+We do not currently maintain a historical matrix of what past versions of Prisma supported what vesrions of Prisma and Node.